 …(A) does not involve an examination of the patient, (B) is based on the physician's review of records, test results or other medically relevant information which was not available to the physician at the time of the initial examination, or a request for factual correction pursuant to Labor Code section 4061(d), (C) results in the preparation of a narrative medical report prepared and attested to in accordance with Section 4628 of the Labor Code, any applicable procedures promulgated under Section 139.2 of the Labor Code, and the requirements of Section 10606 and (D) is performed by a qualified medical evaluator, agreed medical evaluator, or primary treating physician following the evaluator's completion of a comprehensive medical-legal evaluation.

 Physicians sometimes incorrectly apply ML106 to “supplemental” evaluations and reports that do not refer to the evaluator’s completion of a medical-legal evaluation.
-In fact, a California Workers’ Compensation Institute (CWCI) study from 2017 found that one of every five supplemental reports billed with ML106 were billed absent an initial medical-legal evaluation.
+In fact, a California Workers’ Compensation Institute (CWCI) study from 2017 found that one of every five supplemental reports billed with ML106 was billed absent an initial medical-legal evaluation.
 This is non-compliant.

 Error 2: Billing ML106 as a Non-Medical-Legal Provider